 Understanding SSI Benefits & Income

 The SSI program is very similar to SSD benefits.
-Both SSI and SSD are a form of government assistance for those who can't work.
-In general, the standards used to determine a disability is the same for both SSI and SSD claims.
-The application and appeals processes are the same also.
-One key difference is that SSD is based on the taxes that a worker paid into the Social Security system while employed.
-Alternatively, the SSI program is funded by the U.S. government's general tax revenues, not Social Security taxes.
-Another difference is that SSI benefits are based on the income and resources of the individual.
-SSD is based on your earnings record.
-A third difference is with SSI, one is usually eligible for Medicaid.
-With SSD, one is usually eligible for Medicare.
-For some, the biggest difference is that SSI is payable starting with the first full month of disability as of the date of the application.
-SSD is not payable until five full months after the disability began, however it may be payable up to twelve months prior to the date of the application if it can be shown that your disability existed during this time.
+Both SSI and SSDI are a form of government assistance for those who can’t work.
+In general, the standards used to determine a disability is the same for both SSI and SSDI claims.
+The application and appeals processes are the same as well.
+The main difference is that SSI benefits are based on the income and resources of the individual while SSD is based on your work history.
+For those with a better earnings record, SSD benefits will typically be more substantial than SSI benefits.
+If you are ineligible for SSDI because you haven’t been working long enough to qualify, you may still collect SSI.
+For some, the biggest difference is that SSI is payable starting with the first full month of disability as of the date of the application, as opposed to SSDI, which is generally not payable until five full months after the disability began.
+For others, the biggest difference is the amount of the payments.

 The SSI program is designed to help people in our society who need it most:

 - The disabled with little or no income